databrickslabs/overwatch/docs/overwatch_docs/content/DataEngineer/Definitions.md

-autoscale                   |struct           |The min/max workers defined WHEN autoscaling is enabled auto_termination_minutes    |int              |The number of minutes before the cluster auto-terminates due to inactivity enable_elastic_disk         |boolean          |Whether autoscaling disk was enabled or not cluster_log_conf            |string           |Logging directory if configured init_script                 |Array\[Struct\]  |Array of init scripts custom_tags                 |string           |User-Defined tags AND also includes Databricks JobID and Databricks RunName when the cluster is created by a Databricks Job as an automated cluster.
+autoscale                   |struct           |The min/max workers defined WHEN autoscaling is enabled auto_termination_minutes    |int              |The number of minutes before the cluster auto-terminates due to inactivity enable_elastic_disk         |boolean          |Whether autoscaling disk was enabled or not is_automated                |booelan          |Whether the cluster is automated (true if automated false if interactive) cluster_type                |string           |Type of cluster (i.e. Serverless, SQL Analytics, Single Node, Standard) security_profile            |struct           |Complex type to describe secrity features enabled on the cluster.
+More information [Below]() cluster_log_conf            |string           |Logging directory if configured init_script                 |Array\[Struct\]  |Array of init scripts custom_tags                 |string           |User-Defined tags AND also includes Databricks JobID and Databricks RunName when the cluster is created by a Databricks Job as an automated cluster.
 Other Databricks services that create clusters also store unique information here such as SqlEndpointID when a cluster is created by "SqlAnalytics"